ShahedSabab/Face-mask-detection/README.md

 • 99% accuracy is achieved while testing with hold-out images. <br>

 # How to run:
-To use the saved model check "maskDetectionModel.h5" file.
 For code and performance, check the maskDetection.ipynb file.